aclarkxyz/web_molkit/README.md

 # WebMolKit

-Cheminformatics toolkit built with _TypeScript_ & _jQuery_.
+Cheminformatics toolkit built with _TypeScript_.
 Can be used to carry out some fairly sophisticated cheminformatics tasks on a contemporary web browser, such as rendering molecules for display, format conversions, calculations, interactive sketching, among other things.

 ## License

-Copyright &copy; 2010-2016 Molecular Materials Informatics, Inc.
+Copyright &copy; 2010-2021 Molecular Materials Informatics, Inc.

 [http://molmatinf.com](http://molmatinf.com)